Backup Generators | February 14, 2024 | Medi-Products

 First, you will need to find out how much power your refrigerator or freezer uses.
 Power requirements vary widely, and you will find that older appliances often can use double the amount of power that a newer energy-efficient model the same size uses.
 If the generator is not correctly sized, you either spend thousands more than you need to or even worse - buy something that will not work at all for you.
 First, let’s discuss what size generator you need.
 Often refrigerators will have a sticker inside the door with its power requirements.
 This is what the sticker looks like on mine:

-What you are looking for is the number of amps (amperes) your appliance requires.
+What you are looking for is the number of amps (amperes) your refrigerator requires.
 This one is labeled at 6.5 amps.
 Assuming you are plugging the appliance into a standard 120-volt wall outlet, you will then need to multiply the 6.5 amps x 120 volts to get the average running watts, which in this case equals 780 watts.
 However, refrigerators and freezers also require an extra surge in power every time the compressor starts, which is often 2-3 times the average running watts.
 This means that the minimum size generator required for this appliance will be 1,560 watts.

 2. Determining Generator Type: